Tag

 Image used with permission by copyright holder

-Tired of shelling out money each month for Adobe Photoshop but want an app that’s just as good?
+Tired of shelling out money each month for Adobe but want an app that’s just as good?
 Affinity Photo from Serif could be just what you need.
 It’s a photo-editing Mac app that’s won numerous awards from Apple (including app of the year), so you know it’s something special.

 Unlike Photoshop, you just pay a one-off fee of $35 and it’s yours for life.
 But this isn’t some cheap, hobbled software — it’s a deep, full-featured app that can stand toe to toe with Adobe’s image-editing behemoth.
 It has sister apps for graphic design and desktop publishing too, both of which are superb alternatives to Adobe’s wares.